RedHatQE/carbon/docs/users/definitions/execute.rst

 Ansible
 -------

+The default executor '*runner*' uses ansible to perform the requested actions.
+This means users can set ansible options to be used by the runner executor.
-Since using the default executor, which is called runner, uses ansible to perform the actions, the user can set ansible_options.
-In this case, the options should mostly be used for defining the user that is performing the execution, the following is an example:
+In this case, the options should mostly be used for defining the user that is performing the execution.
+Please see the following example for more details:

 .. literalinclude:: ../../../examples/docs-usage/execute.yml
     :lines: 59-65